New Star Wars: The Clone Wars Black Series figures sell out in minutes

 Four exclusive Star Wars: The Clone Wars figures dropped exclusively at Walmart on July 17 at 10am EST / 7am PST.
-They sold out in minutes.
+They sold out in mere minutes.
+But there's good news, as we've just had an update and they seem to be back at the time of writing.

+Yes, Walmart is surely 'toying' with us (sorry) as stock seems to have come back in on some of the models, albeit at a slightly higher price at $24.99 instead of $19.99.
+This could actually explain why they 'sold out' originally.
+Walmart must have realized they had been listed at the wrong price and promptly pulled them in order to relist them at the proper MSRP.

 Now, this was a tricky release, as the pre-orders are a Walmart exclusive but Walmart's site is notoriously difficult to navigate, especially when you're typing something specific into the search bar.
-I was desperately plugging 'Clone Wars' and 'Ahsoka Tano' into the search and pulling up empty, so I took to Twitter and ultimately found direct links to all four toys – which are already sold out, but you can sign up to get notified when they're back in stock.
+I was desperately plugging 'Clone Wars' and 'Ahsoka Tano' into the search and pulling up empty, so I took to Twitter and ultimately found direct links to all four toys – if they do sell out again, you can sign up to get notified when they're back in stock, which worked for us today.

 Here are the links to all four figures: